mecid/mecid.github.io/_posts/2023-06-13-mastering-scrollview-in-swiftui-transitions.md

 We also can use different configurations for topLeading and bottomTrailing transitions.
 I use the identity configuration to disable transition effects in this direction.

 Today we learned how to use the new scrollTransition view modifier to animate viewport transitions in the ScrollView.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!